 The Cambridge Libraries Gateway is a useful starting point for navigating the 100+ libraries in Cambridge and for learning how to find resources.

-Copies of books that have resulted from INI scientific programmes are kept in the library and can be borrowed in the same way as the rest of the library collection.
-Details can be found on the Library Catalogue or on the Books arising from INI activities webpage.
+Copies of books that have resulted from INI scientific programmes are kept and can be borrowed.
+Details can be found the Books arising from INI activities webpage.

 Books about Sir Isaac Newton

-The INI Library does not hold any of Newton's original manuscripts or papers; these are primarily to be found in the archives of Cambridge University Library and the Keynes Collection at King's College.
-INI Library does, however, hold a collection of texts dealing with Newton's life and works, including modern editions of some of his correspondence, mathematical and optical papers.
+The INI does not hold any of Newton's original manuscripts or papers; these are primarily to be found in the archives of Cambridge University Library and the Keynes Collection at King's College.
+INI does, however, hold a collection of texts dealing with Newton's life and works, including modern editions of some of his correspondence, mathematical and optical papers.
 We have also been given a modern transcript of the 1671 will of William Clark, the Grantham apothecary with whom Newton boarded while at the King's School (c.1630), and an inventory of the apothecary's shop (by kind permission of Ms V Horry).
-All books can be found in the Library Catalogue or in the Books about Sir Isaac Newton webpage.
+All books can be found in the Books about Sir Isaac Newton webpage.